xbeat/Machine-Learning/README.md

 Multicollinearity occurs when independent variables in a regression model are highly correlated with each other.
 This can lead to unstable and unreliable coefficient estimates, making it difficult to interpret the impact of individual predictors on the dependent variable.

+## 17 Python Interview Questions for Data Science

+Python Dictionary Deep Dive

+A dictionary is a mutable, unordered collection of key-value pairs in Python.
+It provides constant-time complexity for basic operations and serves as the foundation for many data structures.
+Dictionaries are hash tables under the hood, enabling efficient data retrieval and modification.

 ## Gated Recurrent Units (GRUs) in Deep Learning with Python

 Introduction to Gated Recurrent Units (GRUs)